thunderseethe/thunderseethe.github.io/content/posts/check-top-level-items.md

 If I change the body of my item, causing it to have a new inferred type, that change can cause a seemingly unrelated type error in a totally separate part of my codebase.
 The error isn't even guaranteed to be on a call to my changed item.
 Because of this downside, languages that support top level type inference, such as Haskell, recommend annotating items.
-We avoid this action as a distance entirely by requiring the annotation.
+We avoid this action at a distance entirely by requiring the annotation.

 This upside is large enough to warrant annotations on its own.
-But, the benefits don't stop there.
+But the benefits don't stop there.
-From a readability perspective, having annotations on all your top level definitions is great documentation.
+From a readability perspective, annotations on all your top level definitions is great documentation.
 It also helps on the implementation side in our type checker.
 If all items have annotations, whenever we encounter an item call we know what type it has immediately.
 This means all we have to do in our type checker is look it up and proceed.